LidiaRJ/LidiaRJ/README.md

 ✨ I’m fascinated by how data-driven insights can drive strategic decisions in user retention rates and business revenue growth.
 🎯 Interested in the transportation, and entertainment industries and the current changes in their business models.
 📊 Currently enrolled in TripleTen's Business Intelligence Analytics boot camp, with experience on more than +6 independent technical projects.
-🤓 Participated in a Code Pudding challenge to analyze and identify trends in 124 years of Olympic Games data, focusing on the evolution of female participation
+🤓 Participated in a Code Pudding challenge to analyze and identify trends in 124 years of Olympic Games data, focusing on the evolution of female participation.
 🚀 Exploring the intersection of product design with business analytics, storytelling, and data visualization.

 ## Skills